Deportation of the Balkars: Background and ethnic tensions

+World War II mobilization and desertion

+The initial military mobilization of Kabardino-Balkaria saw over 3,500 Kabardians and Balkars volunteers join the 115th Kabardino-Balkar Cavalry Division.
+The unit was deployed to fight the German advance in the Don region before suffering severe losses in the Salsk Steppe in August 1942.
+Following the German advance that month, the 700 surviving members of the division left the front lines to return home seeking to avoid reassignment to other Red Army units and believing their military obligations were complete.

 In August 1942 five districts of the Kabardino-Balkar Autonomous Soviet Socialist Republic (KBASSR) were occupied by German troops.
 Nalchik, capital of the KBASSR, was occupied on October 24, 1942.
 When the Soviet military forces withdrew they failed to remove or destroy local factories.
 Most agricultural resources were also untouched; for example 315,000 sheep, 455,000 cattle and 25,000 horses were left for the advancing Germans.
 Local authorities attempted to organize several partisan groups, but, as the families of the partisans were not evacuated, these groups fall apart.
 Only one unit, consisting of 125 people was effective.

+The returning soldiers hid in the mountains, planning to do so until the end of the war, though a minority joined anti-Soviet resistance groups.
+Soviet authorities made little distinction between deserters and active insurgents, classifying both under the label of “bandits.”
+Following the German occupation of the region, many people were forced to relinquish their communist party membership and work in the occupation adminstration under threat of execution.
+During an obkom meeting in October 1942, Kumekhov claimed that there were 600 bandits in the Cherek Valley, though contemporary estimates place the actual number between 150–200.
+The majority were deserters; following a clash between these groups and Soviet forces, the NKVD initiated punitive operations in the area.